 To remove the added website from the startup dialog box, hover the mouse on the URL and click on the “X” mark shown on the right side.

-Open specific websites in Microsoft Edge browser
+Open specific websites in the Microsoft Edge browser

-From the drop down “Open Microsoft Edge with” choose the option “A specific page or pages” and it will show you ‘Enter a URL’ textbox with a Save button beside it.
+From the drop-down “Open Microsoft Edge with” choose the option “A specific page or pages” and it will show you ‘Enter a URL’ textbox with a Save button beside it.

 Enter the URL of one website in ‘Enter a URL’ textbox and click on the Save icon.
 You will see the website being added along with “Add new page” link below it.
 If you want to add more websites, then click on the link “Add new page” link.

 To edit or remove the added websites, then hover the mouse on the URL and click on edit icon or close icon respectively.

 If you want your previous web pages to automatically get opened when you start the Edge browser, then choose “Previous pages” from the drop down “Open Microsoft Edge with” link.